AbdallahMarei/Atypon-task-testing/README.md

 I also made a function that filters all the available recipes on the main page, I commented this function however you can you use it instead of the other search function.
 If there are no recipes found an alert will pop up.

+/////////Testing using Jest
+I did some testing using jest, I did 7 tests and they all passed.
+You can find them in the test folder inside the components folder. run the tests using npm test

 /////////Test Cases:

 1- If anything other than letters is entered inside the search field an alert will pop up and the search field will be emptied (using regex).